arunodhayan/Object_detection/README.md

 #  Solution for installing CUDA

-# Create a file at /etc/modprobe.d/blacklist-nouveau.conf with the follow- ing contents:  blacklist nouveau options nouveau modeset=0
+Create a file at /etc/modprobe.d/blacklist-nouveau.conf with the follow- ing contents:
+copy this and paste in it:blacklist nouveau options nouveau modeset=0
 		$ sudo update-initramfs -u
 		$ sudo reboot